-Although the Time Lords naturally set out to stop the Kin due to the danger they poses to the Web of Time, they didn’t kill any of the Kin as the Kin’s nature as a single entity at different points in time meant that killing any would be genocide, and thus contravene the Time Lords’ rule of Article Seven (The Trial of the Timelord story “Terror Of The Vervoids”). they thus imprisoned the Kin in a prison out of temporal phase with the rest of the Universe, centuries in Gallifrey’s past; even The Doctor had only heard the story of the Kin as a small boy on Gallifrey, before he went to the academy.
-The true face of the Kin was perceived by Amy Pond when it removed its mask to scare her as a ‘crawling, squirming, wriggling mess’.
+The Kin numbered only one, but could time travel, and populated places by moving through time so there were many versions of it.
+The Kin needed other entities to ask it the time and create quantum superpositioning that allowed it to be anchored to a place-time location.
+The Time Lords didn’t kill any of the Kin as due to the Kin being one being at different points in time killing any would be genocide.
+They imprisoned the Kin in a prison out of temporal phase with the rest of the Universe.
+The First Doctor heard the story of the Kin while a small boy on Gallifrey, before he went to the academy.
+The true face of the Kin was thought of by Amy Pond as a “crawling, squirming, wriggling mess”.

 After the Last Great Time War, the Kin was able to escape its prison.
 Wanting to lure the last of the Time Lords, the Kin travelled to Earth 1984 and began to legally buy the planet using money recycled through time.
 The Kin wore a variety of masks while on Earth to cover up its face, including a rabbit mask, a cat mask, Margaret Thatcher, and Amy Pond.
 In 2010, it had created an alternate timeline where humanity was extinct and Earth was legally its property.